sourav90in/Sensor_Fusion_Localization/Unscented Kalman Filter/README.md

 # Unscented Kalman Filter-Self-Driving Car Engineer Nanodegree Program

-In this project an Unscented Kalman Filter is being utilized to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+In this project an Unscented Kalman Filter is being utilized to estimate the state of a moving object of interest(bicycle) with noisy lidar and radar measurements.
 The LIDAR measurement data has been preprocessed using 3D Cloud Pre-processing techniques and provided for this project by Udacity.

 For a row containing radar data, the columns are: sensor_type, rho_measured, phi_measured, rhodot_measured, timestamp, x_groundtruth, y_groundtruth, vx_groundtruth, vy_groundtruth, yaw_groundtruth, yawrate_groundtruth.